 Philippines’ second most active volcano, Taal Volcano is located at a distance of about 60 kilometers from Manila.
 A beautiful lake is nestled within the volcano giving it surreal beauty and offering panoramic views.
 There have been 33 eruptions in the volcano since the 16th century.
 A geological wonder, the volcano is located on an island and has a lake within it.
-The island has a complex topography and consists of forty seven overlapping cones and craters.
+The island has a complex topography and consists of forty-seven overlapping cones and craters.
 It makes for a thrilling trekking and hiking destination.
-There are a host of activities that await the adventure enthusiast like canoeing, horse riding and volcano trekking.
-Also, visit the popular attractions in the city by following Tagaytay Itinerary 2 Days.
+There are a host of activities that await the adventure enthusiast like canoeing, horse riding, and volcano trekking.

 Taal Volcano Travel Tips